Acoustic membrane

-Acoustic membranes are flexible membranes used to produce, transmit or regulate sound, ranging from the simple to complex.
+Acoustic membranes are elastic membranes used to produce, transmit or regulate sound.
 In musical instruments such as drums, it is the drumhead that is vibrated to produce sound; in microphones and loudspeakers, it is diaphragms and cones that transfer sound waves to and from electricity to play music and facilitate communication.
-Not merely a device used to produce sound, it is also used to prevent it—barium-free viscoelastic polymers such as Acoustiblok, at merely 1/8-to-1/4-inch thickness, or Tecsound 50 heavy-duty vinyl, block out their way with their energy-converting function turning over to heat to silence walls and floors.
-Amazing as that is, research continues to break boundaries; ultrathin self-healing membranes composed of polyborodimethylsiloxane effectively absorb low-frequency noise (200–1000 Hz) with over 95% efficiency and restore their acoustic function once injured to open new doors to construction, automotive and aerospace applications.
-Such versatility—from ancient drums to innovative noise confinement—testament to the manner in which the humble yet pliable acoustic membranes find their niche in developing and diverse uses.
+Acoustic membranes are also used to prevent sound—barium-free viscoelastic polymers such as Acoustiblok, at 1/8-to-1/4-inch thickness, or Tecsound 50 heavy-duty vinyl, block out their way with their energy-converting function turning over to heat to silence walls and floors.
+Ultrathin self-healing membranes composed of polyborodimethylsiloxane effectively absorb low-frequency noise (200–1000 Hz) with over 95% efficiency and restore their acoustic function once injured to open new doors to construction, automotive and aerospace applications.